-Allena Tapia is a professional, experienced freelance writer and editor in Lansing, Michigan.
-She started her writing career as a full time editor and marketing writer, but left the cube to freelance full time in 2006.
-She built her writing and editing firm, GardenWall Publications, from scratch with just one client, and was turning a profit within 6 months.
-Within just a couple years, GWP began writing for companies, websites, publishers and magazines such as the New York Times' About.com, Huffington Post, BITCH magazine, Houghton Mifflin Harcourt, Gale Cengage, Hispanic Executive magazine, and Latino Leaders magazine.
+Communications and Marketing Consultant Allena Tapia provides services through GardenWall Publications, a boutique marcom agency centered in Lansing, Michigan, but serving clients worldwide.
+She started her communications career with positions as a publicity writer, a marketing writer and a project assistant, serving as a full time employee within offices at both Michigan State University and Lansing Community College, but left the cube to freelance full time in 2006.
+She built GardenWall Publications from scratch with just one client, and was turning a profit within 6 months.
+Within just a couple years, GWP began contracting with companies, websites, publishers and magazines such as the New York Times' About.com, Huffington Post, BITCH magazine, Houghton Mifflin Harcourt, Gale Cengage, Hispanic Executive magazine, and Latino Leaders magazine.

 Allena Tapia has over 7 years of experience in writing, editing, and translation, including full time, part time and contractual work.
 She currently runs a (busy!) freelance writing, editing and translation business in Lansing, Michigan, GardenWall Publications and blogs about the freelance business at GardenWall's Freelance Writing blog.
 Major contracts include managing editorial duties for Adelante Forward magazine, media and communications support for Progress Michigan, a regular column at WOW-Women on Writing, and various writing, editing or translation projects for returning, repeat clients like Huffington Post, Houghton Mifflin Harcourt, Gale Cengage, and Kirkus Reviews.
 She enjoyed three years of teaching on writing and blogging at Lansing Community College, but currently concentrates on regional and national writer's conferences.